Cardinal-Cryptography/AlephBFT/README.md

 the repository is the consensus engine (sometimes called the "finality gadget") of the [Aleph Zero blockchain][aleph-node-link].

-The code is split into several rust packages, each having its own directory - see the `Cargo.toml` file, which defines the layout of the whole workspace.
+The code is split into several Rust packages, each having its own directory - see the `Cargo.toml` file, which defines the layout of the whole workspace.
 The main package, `aleph-bft`, is located in the `consensus` directory.
 Additionally, every other package has a short README describing its role